 If you do not have your vaccination records, the doctor will advise you on the vaccines that are necessary to complete the process, depending on your age and as described separately.

-Unfortunately the medical examination conducted for an immigrant visa application is not covered by medical insurances.
+Unfortunately, the medical examination conducted for an immigrant visa application is not covered by medical insurance.
 We will submit some tests such as Quantiferon and MMR titers to your insurance when possible.
-Please check with your insurance if they cover you for certain blood work as per the attached sheet.
+Please check with your insurance, if they cover you for certain blood work as per the attached sheet.

 Unfortunately only a medical examination conducted by a Panel Physician and for the purpose of your immigrant visa is acceptable.

-Yes, we are opened the third Saturday of every month by appointments available from 9am to 1pm for your convenience.
+Yes, we are opened the third Saturday of every month by appointment, available from 9am to 1pm for your convenience.